FinnGits/travel-bliss/README.md

 1. Open the cloned repository folder.
-2. Navigate to the public folder.
+2. Navigate to the views folder.
 3. Right-click in an empty space and select "Open with Code".
 4. This will open the project in VSCode.